 In addition, teaching her to be a problem solver helps her become independent.
 Now, I do have to get better at this as I’m by her side with every lost direction and every fall.
 Allowing her to think of how to get herself out of a problem, get herself up and brush off the dirt will help her to be more of a leader in the future.
 Giving her small chores will give her a sense of responsibility, making her feel like she’s a big girl and included in the household.
 Kids usually want to do everything and anything, so use that to your advantage.
 It will help you with time and help your children sharpen those skills.

 My daughter knows her immediate family consists of herself, her mom and her dad but the concept of an extended family is made difficult when the parents are no longer together.
 It’s up to mom and dad to bring this important value to their daughter’s life even though they are living separately.

 I make sure I involve my family with my daughter and her mom does the same with hers.
 Having the support of the women in each of our families and each other’s close female friends is definitely great to have when raising your little girl.
 Having a role model outside of the parents is not a bad thing.

 If either parent chooses to move into another serious relationship, then practicing good family morals is just as important.
 This new person has to care for your child the way you would.
 The other parent should not interfere with this relationship because that will affect your child, often negatively.
 As long as no parent puts their child in harm’s way, there’s no reason for the other to interfere.

 Her knight in shining armor

 My journey of raising a daughter has been very eventful so far.
-There has been some extreme challenges, some of great lessons and some most memorable moments.
-What I want to say to other single dads is: keep your head held high, learn as much as you can, make the time for your little ones and teach them what you learn.
+There have been some extreme challenges, some great lessons, and some most memorable moments.
+What I want to say to other single dads is: keep your head held high, learn as much as you can, make time for your little ones and teach them what you learn.
 But most importantly, show them love in everything you do.
 You are the GREATEST DAD EVER!
 Don’t let anyone take that away from you.